cloudfoundry/stratos/deploy/kubernetes/console/README.md

 ```
 helm repo add stratos https://cloudfoundry.github.io/stratos
 ```

-Check the repository was successfully added by searching for the `console`
+Check the repository was successfully added by searching for the `console`, for example:

 ```
 helm search console
 NAME               	CHART VERSION   APP VERSION	DESCRIPTION
-stratos/console    	2.6.0           2.6.0      	A Helm chart for deploying Stratos UI Console
+stratos/console    	3.0.0           3.0.0      	A Helm chart for deploying Stratos UI Console
 ```

 To install Stratos:

 ```
+kubectl create namespace console
 helm install stratos/console --namespace=console --name my-console
 ```

+> **Note**: The first `kubectl` command will create a namespace for Stratos.
+With Helm 3 you must create a namespace before installing.
+We recommend installing Stratos into a separate namespace.

 > **Note**: This assumes that a storage class exists in the Kubernetes cluster that has been marked as `default`.
 If no such storage class exists, a specific storage class needs to be specified, please see the following section *Specifying a custom Storage Class*.

 > You can change the namespace (--namespace) and the release name (--name) to values of your choice.

-This will create a Console instance named `my-console` in a namespace called `console` in your Kubernetes cluster.
+This will create a Stratos instance named `my-console` in a namespace called `console` in your Kubernetes cluster.

 After the install, you should be able to access the Console in a web browser by following [the instructions](#accessing-the-console) below.